AONIEX/Portfolio/index.md

 Below are some of my core projects.
 </br>
-More Detail and projects can be seenon the porjects page.
+More Detail and projects can be seen on the projects page.
 <hr style="all: unset; display: block; height: 6px; background-color: #00aaff; margin: 2em 0;">

 # Core Projects